Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Innovation-Project/Assessments/AT1/Solution-Report-Shire-of-Chittering-App.md

     - **S1.B.
 Events & Community News**

-        * The ability for local businesses to uttilise the platform without engaging the shire may decrease its effectiveness
+        * The ability for local businesses to utilise the platform without engaging the shire may decrease its effectiveness.
+        * Implementing a support enquiry platform may increase the number of emails received by Shire administration staff.
+        * Those less likely to adopt a technology based approach may not use the application if the process is too complex.

       ---

     - **S1.C.
 Emergency Alerts & Broadcasts**

-        ...
+       * Phasing out of the current TIMS broadcast service will require a timely approach for residents to adopt the new system.
+       * Time constraints may effect our ability to implement the service, given the overall  scope of the project, testing requirements.

   #### 6.2.2. **Solution - #2**